LC5273/FireStorm-Game-Engine/FireStorm/README.md

 # FireStorm-Game-Engine
-A game engine is a software-development environment designed for building video games.
-I created FireStorm using openGL and offered support for the windows platform only.
+A game engine is a software development environment designed for building video games.
+I created a basic game engine using OpenGL and offered support for the Windows platform only.